University of Virginia School of Law: Rankings

-UVA Law ranked No. 1 in Best Classroom Experience, Best Professors and Best Quality of Life according to The Princeton Review.
-U.S. News & World Report ranks UVA Law as eighth in the nation.
-In the 2019 Above the Law rankings, which focuses on employment outcomes, UVA Law ranked first in the nation.
-A study published in the Journal of Legal Education ranked UVA Law fourth in the number of partners in the National Law Journal's top 100 firms.
+In the 2024 Above the Law rankings, which focuses on employment outcomes, UVA Law ranked first in the nation.In 2020, UVA Law was ranked No. 1 in Best Classroom Experience, Best Professors, and Best Quality of Life according to The Princeton Review.
+In 2024, U.S. News & World Report ranked UVA Law as fourth in the nation.

 Post-graduate employment

-According to UVA Law's official 2019 ABA-required disclosures, 92.6% of the Class of 2018 obtained non-school funded full-time, long-term, JD-required employment ten months after graduation.
+According to UVA Law's official ABA-required disclosures, 95.4% of the Class of 2022 obtained non-school funded full-time, long-term, JD-required employment ten months after graduation.
 A 2019 analysis conducted by Law.com placed Virginia in second for employment outcomes, behind Columbia, with 92.64% of graduates obtaining employment within ten months.

 Law firms

 UVA Law is fourth in the number of partners in the National Law Journal's top 100 firms, and a survey by the NLJ found that UVA Law ranked third in the number of associates promoted to partner among the NLJ's top 250 firms in 2015.
 Additionally, UVA Law is second only to Harvard in the number of alumni serving as chief legal counsel at Fortune 500 companies.
 Alumni from UVA Law are also employed at 100 of the American Lawyer top 100 law firms (as of May 2016).
 In a 2010 study by Stanford Graduate School of Business professors, Virginia ranked fifth in the number of lawyers at the top 300 U.S. law firms.